A Green's function approach to Topological Insulator junctions with magnetic and superconducting regions: Introduction

-In this paper we study the transport properties of junctions on the surface of Bi$_{2}$Se$_{3}$ in contact with ferromagnetic and conventional superconductors materials by implementing a Green functions approach initially introduced for 2D systems like graphene with well-defined edges\cite{Herrera_2010,Gomez_2011,Casas_2019_1,Casas_2019}.
-In this approach, the McMillan's Green functions obtained for each kind of region in a junction (N, F or S) are coupled by a tight-binding Hamiltonian with the Dyson equation to obtain the Green functions of the complete system, allowing the study of a wide variety of junctions just by coupling the same basic elements in different sequences.
-The analytical Green functions thus obtained allow the direct calculation of the momentum-resolved spectral density, the DOS, the differential conductance within the framework of the Hamiltonian approach \cite{Yeyati_1996}, and even in some simple cases, the derivation of the dispersion relations of interface bound states through the analysis of the Green functions poles.
-The consistency of our results with those reported in the literature indicates that this methods correctly describes the electrical transport on the surface of TIs of the family of Bi$_2$Se$_3$.
-Among the junctions studied we have the Ferromagnetic/Ferromagnetic (FF) junction, which gives rise to chiral states associated to the AQHE, the Ferromagnetic/Superconductor (FS) junction whose interface bound states (IBS)\cite{Herrera_2009} are Majorana modes, and some junctions with three regions such as NFN, NFS, FNF, FNS where we observe some geometric resonances associated to quasi-bound states due to the finite size of the central region.
+In this paper we study the transport properties of junctions on the surface of Bi$_{2}$Se$_{3}$ in contact with ferromagnetic and conventional superconductors materials.
+For this, we adapted a Green's functions approach that had previously been applied in graphene with well-defined edges \cite{Herrera_2010,Gomez_2011,Casas_2019_1,Casas_2019}.
+In this approach, the Green's functions of N, F, or S regions in a junction are calculated from the asymptotic solutions method.
+Then, they are coupled by a tight-binding Hamiltonian with the Dyson equation, obtaining the Green's functions of the complete system.
+This allows the study of a wide variety of junctions just by coupling the same basic elements in different sequences.
+Thus, the analytical Green's functions obtained allow the direct calculation of the momentum-resolved spectral density, the DOS, and the differential conductance within the framework of the Hamiltonian approach \cite{Yeyati_1996}.
+In some simple cases, it is possible to derive the dispersion relations of interface bound states through the analysis of the Green's functions poles.
+Furthermore, our approach can be implemented for the study of junctions with an infinite number of regions like superlattices without considerable computational cost \cite{Camilo_2019}.

+The method is illustrated by application to some simple junctions studied in the literature.
+The Ferromagnetic/Ferromagnetic (FF) junction exhibits chiral interface states associated with the QAHE, and the Ferromagnetic/Superconductor (FS) junction presents chiral Majorana Interface Bound States (IBS), which is in complete agreement with the results reported in the literature \cite{Zhang_2008,Nagaosa_2010_F,Brey_2014,Kane_2008,Tanaka_2009,Nagaosa_2010}.
+Besides, we present some innovative results for the transport properties of junctions with three regions such as NFN, NFS, FNF, FNS where some geometric resonances associated with quasi-bound states were observed, due to the finite size of the central region.